 You need:

-tnl_...).fdrl_...) and your organization ID.openssl (1.1.1 or newer).api.anthropic.com (443 TCP) and the tunnel edge (7844 TCP and UDP).
+tnl_...).
+Manual provisioning always starts from a Console-created tunnel.fdrl_...) and your organization ID.openssl (1.1.1 or later).api.anthropic.com (443 TCP) and the tunnel edge (7844 TCP and UDP).
 See the full network requirements.routes.
 If you don't have one yet, use the sample server.If you don't have an MCP server available for testing, use this minimal one:

 mkdir -p mcp-tunnel